Riki0305/Gateway_Assignments/README.md

 # Gateway-HTML-Assignment-1-

-This is the Gateway Assignment folder.
+This is the Base repository for gateway assignments, in which all the assignments will be held in saperate folders.